DataTalksClub/machine-learning-zoomcamp/projects/README.md

 > If you spot an error somewhere and you see that the code clearly doesn't work, then you
 > give 0 points to the respective criterium.
 E.g. if you see an error in Dockerfile,
 > then you give 0 points to the "containerization" dimension.

+**Q**: Should I include a project title, and what happens if I leave the README file empty?

+> It's highly recommended to create a new repository for your project (not inside an existing repo) with a meaningful title, such as
+> "Car Price Prediction" or "Heart Risk Prediction" and including as many details as possible in the README file.
+ChatGPT can assist you with this.
+Doing so will not only make it easier to showcase your project for potential job opportunities but also have it featured on the [Projects Gallery App](#projects-gallery).
+> If you leave the README file empty or with minimal details, there may be point deductions as per the [Evaluation Criteria](#evaluation-criteria).

 ## Resources